mongodb/specifications/source/unified-test-format/unified-test-format.rst

 test runner needs to ensure driver objects in its entity map are properly freed/destroyed between tests.

+The entity map MUST be implemented in a way that allows for safe concurrent access, since a test may include multiple thread entities that all need to access the map concurrently.
+See `entity_thread`_ for more information on test runner threads.

 Consider the following examples::

     # Error due to a duplicate name (client0 was already defined)